mcschmitz/box_office_success_prediction/data_analysis/target_analysis.md

-Feature Analyis
+Target Analyis
 ================

-***This notebook mainly shows the distribution of the target feature and the relation between the target and the most critical features***
+***This notebook mainly shows the distribution of the target feature and tests for different distributions if the target feature follows this distributions***

-Load the required packages and the dataset

 ``` r
 require(MASS)